paolobertani/microlang/README.md

 Variable types are string, integer signed number or float.

-Variable type is determined at first assignment and cannot be changed later.
+Variable type is determined at first assignment and cannot be changed later; only exception to this rule are `int`s that can be casted to `float`.

 Variable casting is done explicitly via `string`, `int` or `float` functions.